 Yes, but without much legislative progress.
 Senators Thom Tillis, a Republican, and Chris Coons, a Democrat, proposed a bill establishing that a fired special counsel would be reinstated if a panel of judges finds no good cause for the removal.
 Two other senators, Republican Lindsey Graham and Democrat Cory Booker, offered a bill that would require the attorney general or acting attorney general to get approval from a three-judge panel before firing a special counsel.
 Both bills have raised constitutional questions, and both face an uphill battle just to get to the Senate floor for a vote.

 7. What would happen if Mueller were fired?

 He could sue to challenge the grounds for his dismissal.
 Beyond that, much of the fallout would depend on Trump’s fellow Republicans in Congress, who hold majorities in the House and the Senate.
-Democrats could be expected to express their outrage with a variety of proposals to reinstate Mueller and to remove Trump as president on grounds that he had obstructed justice.
+Democrats could be expected to express their outrage by offering proposals to reinstate Mueller and to remove Trump as president, on grounds that he had obstructed justice.
 But Democrats couldn’t accomplish that on their own, and at the moment, many Republicans are far more critical of Mueller than protective.

 8. Could Trump be impeached for firing Mueller?

 Since removing a president is a political process, not a legal one, anything can be grounds for impeachment if enough members of Congress say it is.
 The Constitution says the president (and vice president and judges and members of the cabinet) "shall be removed from office on impeachment for, and conviction of, treason, bribery, or other high crimes and misdemeanors."
 The key phrase "high crimes and misdemeanors" has been defined by Congress through the years to include exceeding or abusing the powers of the presidency or misusing the office for improper purpose or gain.